front-end-intermediate/session-2/readme.md

 ## SASS

-We are going to retrofit our page for responsive layout using SASS - and in particular node-sass.
+We are going to retrofit our page for responsive layout using SASS.

 [Sass homepage](http://sass-lang.com)